Abubokkor98/inventory-management/README.md

 ## Overview

-This **Inventory Management System** is built with **NestJS** and **Prisma**, designed to streamline inventory tracking, purchase orders, and stock management.
+This **Inventory Management System** is built with **NestJS** and **Prisma**, designed to streamline inventory tracking, Purchase Requests, purchase orders, and stock management.
 The system supports two user roles with different access levels:

 - **Admin** → Full access (CRUD for products, purchase orders, and stock management)
 - **Manager** → Can only **update product stock**